Leesburg, Virginia: 18th century

+19th century

-During the War of 1812, Leesburg served as a temporary haven for the United States government and its archives (including the Declaration of Independence and the U.S. Constitution and portraits of early American leaders like Benjamin Franklin) when it was forced to flee Washington in the face of the British Army.
-Some websites have claimed that this resulted in Leesburg temporarily becoming the capital of the United States.
-However, these claims are not true, as none of the U.S. government bodies were present in Leesburg at the time.
-When reconstruction began on the Capitol, Potomac marble from quarries just south of Leesburg was used.
+During the War of 1812, Leesburg served as a temporary haven for the United States government and its archives, including the Declaration of Independence and the U.S. Constitution and portraits of early American leaders, including Benjamin Franklin, when it was forced to flee Washington in the face of the British Army.
+When reconstruction began on the United States Capitol, Potomac marble from quarries just south of Leesburg was used.

-Early in the American Civil War Leesburg was the site of the Battle of Ball's Bluff, a small but significant Confederate victory.
+Early in the American Civil War, Leesburg was the site of the Battle of Ball's Bluff, a small but significant Confederate victory.
 The battlefield, along the Potomac River 2 mi northeast of the town center, is marked by one of America's smallest national cemeteries.
 The town frequently changed hands over the course of the war as both armies traversed the area during the Maryland and Gettysburg campaigns.

 The Battle of Mile Hill was fought just north of the town prior to its occupation by Robert E. Lee in September 1862.
 Leesburg also served as a base of operations for Col. John S. Mosby and his partisan Raiders.
-Some people consider the local courthouse among the few courthouses in Virginia not burned during the Civil War (1861–1865); the present one was built in 1894.
-In 1889 a 14-year-old African-American Orion Anderson was killed by a white mob at the town's freight depot; his murder would be the second of three recorded lynchings in Loudoun County, Virginia, between 1880 and 1902.
+The local courthouse is among the few courthouses in Virginia that was not burned during the Civil War; the present one was built in 1894.

+In 1889, a 14-year-old black American, Orion Anderson, was killed by a white mob at the town's freight depot; his murder would be the second of three recorded lynchings in Loudoun County, Virginia, between 1880 and 1902.

+20th century

 In the 20th century, Leesburg was the home of World War II General George C. Marshall, architect of the famous Marshall Plan that helped re-build Europe after the war, and radio personality Arthur Godfrey, who donated land for the town's first airport.

-Leesburg continues to serve as the center of government and commerce for Loudoun County.
-The town's Historic District was placed on the National Register of Historic Places in 1970 and cited as one of the best preserved and most picturesque downtowns in Virginia.
-Downtown merchants have recently labeled themselves "Loudoun's Original Town Center", largely in response to the growing number of mixed-use shopping areas in proximity.
-Leesburg has served as the Loudoun county seat continuously since the county's formation in 1757.
+Leesburg continued to serve as the center of government and commerce for Loudoun County.
+The town's historic district was placed on the National Register of Historic Places in 1970 and cited as one of the best preserved and most picturesque downtowns in Virginia.

+21st century

+In the 21st century, Downtown merchants have recently labeled themselves "Loudoun's Original Town Center", largely in response to the growing number of mixed-use shopping areas in proximity.
+Leesburg has served Loudoun's county seat continuously since the county's formation in 1757.

 Historic sites

-The Leesburg area contains 21 entries on the National Register of Historic Places, including:
+The Leesburg area contains twenty-one entries on the National Register of Historic Places, including: